 Electricity generated at the Array will be brought ashore via subsea export cables.
-These cables will be located in a corridor running from the array to make landfall on the Lincolnshire coast where they will connect with the onshore export cables.
+These cables will be located in a corridor running from the Array to make landfall on the Lincolnshire coast where they will connect with the onshore export cables.

-The identification of the export cable corridor search area was primarily dictated by the start and end points of the Offshore Export Cables, between the Array Platforms and the Landfall search areas on the Lincolnshire coast.
+The identification of the export cable corridor search area was primarily dictated by the start and end points of the onshore export cables, between the array and the landfall search areas on the Lincolnshire coast.